torbsd/torbsd.github.io/blog.md

 [signify](http://man.openbsd.org/signify)(1) was released in 2014 as a simple means of signing and verifying files on OpenBSD.

+What does signify have to do with __TDP__?

+The current and standard practice for verifying the integrity of digial signatures on software is to use GnuPG.

 ###20161005###

 <a id="test605">__Test Tor Browser 6.0.5 for OpenBSD__</a> by gman999